1 Types of gods

 Jesus could have made shift without the rest of his disciples, but he did need one to betray him and one to betray his message by publicizing a false version of it.

 The Lord left a lot to chance when he sent his son into the world to be crucified.
 If Judas was free to act or not to act, then the salvation of the world was a contingent fortuity that might just as well not have taken place.
-But if his act was foreordained, then God was complicit in the one transcendentally evil deed in history.
-Judas was pivotal to God’s plan, and yet he was moved by the prompting of the devil.
+But if his course was foreordained, then God was complicit in the one transcendentally evil deed in history.
+Judas was pivotal to God’s plan, and yet it was the prompting of the devil that set him on.

 To save mankind, Jesus had only to lay down his life.
 Judas had to lose his soul and be damned for all time.

-The gods are part of culture not of nature, and like all cultural products, such as language, the idea of God needs to be drilled into us.
+The gods are part of culture not of nature.
+And like all cultural products the idea of God needs to be drilled into us.
 No child is born with it.

 We pin our hopes on a saviour, so that we need pay no mind to our salvation.
 The priest transubstantiates wafers of bread into the body of Christ, so that we don’t have to do a thing to change our souls.
 If we could be saved, we would have no need of a saviour.
 And if we could be redeemed, we would have no need of creeds or religions.
 They keep our bodies busy with prayers and litanies and pilgrimages and fasts and vigils and penances, so that they won’t have to deal with our unredeemed hearts.
 They prove that our souls were not made to rise above earthly things.